anhsirkrishna/ForgottenTales/README.md

 # ForgottenTales
 Forgotten Tales is a 2D Strategy CRPG.
-Developed from scratch using LOVE2D, a 2D game engine.
+Developed using LOVE2D, a 2D game engine.

 Demo Video Link : https://youtu.be/QWCdPlSuau0